kevingau/CarND-Advanced-Lane-Lines-Project/README.md

 Apply distortion correction to the original image based on the camera calibration matrix and the distortion factor.
 ![alt text][image2]

-#### 2. How I used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Used color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image in the fourth cell.
 Here's an example of my output for this step.

 ![alt text][image3]

-#### 3. How I performed a perspective transform and provide an example of a transformed image.
+#### 3. Performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is in the sixth code cell of the IPython notebook.
 I chose the hardcode the source and destination points in the following manner: